The Flawed RFP: A Time Sink in the Digital Age

-In the age of the Internet, AI, and Social Networks, traditional Requests for Proposals waste valuable time for both the preparer and the responder.
+In the age of the internet, AI, and social networks, traditional Requests for Proposals (RFPs) often waste valuable time for both the organizations issuing them and the vendors responding.

 George Dean